jmineroff/Domino-Launchpad-Quickstart/README.md

 For **The function to invoke** enter
 `predict`

-And click **Create Model**
+And click **Create Model**.

 <p align="center">
 <img src = readme_images/NewModelAPIConfig.png width="800">
 </p>

-Over the next 2-5 minutes, you'll see the status of your model go from Preparing to Build -> Building -> Starting -> Running
+Over the next 2-5 minutes, you'll see the status of your model go from `Preparing to Build` -> `Building` -> `Starting` -> `Running`.

 <p align="center">
 <img src = readme_images/ModelAPIBuilding.png width="800">
 </p>

-Once your model reaches the Running state - a pod containing your model object and code for inference is up and ready to accept REST API calls.
+Domino is creating a new Docker image that includes the files in your project, your compute environment, and additional code to host your script as an API.
+Once your model reaches the Running state -- a pod containing your model object and code for inference is up and ready to accept REST API calls.

-To test your model navigate to the Overview tab.
-In the request field in the Tester tab enter a scoring request in JSON form.
+To test your model navigate to the **Overview** tab.
+In the **Request** field in the **Tester** tab enter a scoring request in JSON form.
 You can copy the sample request that you defined in your description field.

 <p align="center">
 <img src = readme_images/ScoringRequest.png width="800">
 </p>

-In the response box you will see a **prediction** value representing your model's predicted quality for a bottle of wine with the attributes defined in the Request box.
+In the **Response** box you will see a **prediction** value representing your model's predicted quality for a bottle of wine with the attributes defined in the Request box.
 Try changing 'is_red' from 0 to 1 and 'alcohol' from 11 to 5 to see how the predicted quality differs.
-Feel free to play around with different values in the Request box.
+Feel free to play around with different values in the **Request** box.

-After you have sent a few scoring requests to the model endpoint, check out the instance logs by clicking the Instance Logs button.
-Here you can see that all scoring requests to the model complete with model inputs, responses, response times, errors, warnings etc. are being logged.
+After you have sent a few scoring requests to the model endpoint, check out the instance logs by clicking the **Instance Logs** button.
+Here you can see that all scoring requests to the model complete with model inputs, responses, response times, errors, warnings, etc. are being logged.
 Close the browser tab that you were viewing the instance logs in.

-Now, back on your model's overview page - note that there are several tabs next to the **Tester** tab that provide code snippets to score our model from a web app, command line, or other external source.
+Now, back on your model's **Overview** page - note that there are several tabs next to the **Tester** tab that provide code snippets to score our model from a web app, command line, or other external source.

-In the next lab we will deploy an R shiny app that exposes a front end for collecting model input, passing that input to the model, then parsing the model's response to a dashboard for consumption.
+In the next lab we will deploy an R shiny app that exposes a frontend for collecting model input, passing that input to the model, then parsing the model's response to a dashboard for consumption.

 ### Lab 3.2 Deploying Web App

-Now that we have a pod running to serve new model requests - we will build out a front end to make calling our model easier for end-users.
+Now that we have a pod running to serve new model requests - we will build out a frontend to make calling our model easier for end-users.

-To do so - in a new browser tab first navigate back to your Project and then in the left blue menu of your project click into the **Files** section and click **New File**
+In a new browser tab first navigate back to your Project and then in the blue sidebar of your project click into the **Files** section and click **New File**.

 <p align="center">
 <img src = readme_images/AddNewFileforAppsh.png width="800">
 </p>

-Next, we will create a file called app.sh.
+We will create a file called `app.sh`.
 It's a bash script that will start and run the Shiny App server based on the inputs provided.
-Copy the following code snippet in -
+Copy the following code snippet.

 ```shell
 #!/usr/bin/env bash